“In medieval Shaftesbury, a traditional town-centre coaching inn reinvented as a funky hotel, perfect for foodies and country lovers”

 Family friendly accommodation:

-All but the Standard and Superior Rooms can hold an extra bed or baby cot; many rooms can be converted into twins suitable for older children
+All but the Standard Rooms can hold an extra bed or baby cot; many rooms can be converted into twins suitable for older children.
+The Cranborne Suite is enormous – big enough to add 2 rollaway beds.

 - Baby cots